jackyangzzh/Flutter-Project/README.md

 # Flutter-Projects
- A series of flutter projects
+ A series of demo flutter projects I made.

+This is NOT the collect app.